mistval/kotoba/bot/README.md

 }
 ```

-Run:
+## Running for production (Docker)

+In the **directory above this one, the root directory of the repo** run:

 ```
-sudo docker-compose up
+docker-compose up kotoba-bot mongo-readwrite
 ```

-The bot will take 5-10 minutes to build and then will come online.
+The bot will take some minutes to build and then will come online.

-## Installation and running for development
+## Running for development (not Docker)

 Instructions below are for Ubuntu Linux.
 Last I checked, Kotoba does also run fine on Windows, but I may or may not be able to help you with that.